4 effective sales approaches to incorporate into your sales process

 This free gift (or premium) can be as simple as a gift card.
 Other times, it can be an item with some connection to the product or service you sell for a living (e.g., if you’re in car sales, the premium you offer could be a year of free gas fill-ups or a set of snow tires.)

-The premium sales approach is more common in B2C sales but can be applied to B2B scenarios, like including 6-months of tech support with an enterprise SaaS purchase.
+The premium sales approach is more common in B2C sales but can be applied to B2B scenarios, like including six months of tech support with an enterprise SaaS purchase.

-Once their attention is captured with a premium, your prospects will be more motivated to listen to your sales presentation or return your phone calls.
+Once you capture their attention with a premium, your prospects will be more motivated to listen to your sales presentation or return your phone calls.
 Remember, this approach is only meant to initiate contact and shouldn’t become an aspect of every sales pitch.

 2. Product sales approach